ear7h/go-proto/README.md

         * syntax: `//go:proto T1=uints,ints T2=uints,ints`
         * This would create a sort of matrix and code would be generated
 * `//go:proto T:/`
     * the generator is stateful, and this pragma will remove the previously set value from the variable `T`
+* `//go:proto clear`
+    * clears the variables

 run `go-proto` or `go-proto .` or `go-proto types_pointers_proto.go`